Atry/MIXIN/specification.md

 - **Resulting Properties**:
   - Combines properties `wheels`, `engine`, and `battery_capacity` in `hybrid_car`.

-### 6. Binding Rules and Examples
+## 6. Binding Rules and Examples

-References in MIXIN can be resolved using either **early binding** or **late binding** mechanisms.
+Inheritances in MIXIN can be resolved using either **early binding** or **late binding** mechanisms.
 Understanding these binding rules is crucial for determining how mixins and properties are inherited and resolved during evaluation.
 The following example illustrates the differences between early and late binding within a single mixin structure.

 ### 6.1 Example